Blightmud/Blightmud/resources/help/mud.md

 The provided callback will receive one argument.
 A line object.
 See `/help line` for information about this object.

+The provided line object must be returned at the end of the callback otherwise modifications to the line will not be accounted for in later processing.

 ##

 ***mud:add_input_listener(callback)***